sylhare/sylhare.github.io/_posts/2020/2020-07-17-Testing-with-spring-boot.md

 ```

 Although mockito should still be compatible with Kotlin,
-the syntax gets weird because it's conflicting with some Kotlin key words like `when()`.
+the syntax gets weird because it's conflicting with some Kotlin keywords like `when()`.
 So usually when using Kotlin, you'll go with [mockK](https://mockk.io/) instead.

-And to avoid interferences we exclude Mockito from _spring-boot-starter-test_ as well.
+And to avoid interference, we exclude Mockito from _spring-boot-starter-test_ as well.

 ### Spring application test class

 Let's create our _ApplicationTest_ class to test our springboot REST application.
-Basically you would find some annotation in order to resolve the bean in the context load,
+You would find some annotation to resolve the bean in the context load,
 specify some information and properties.

 ```kotlin